timkoers/ToonRooter/README.md

 Also a common mistake is that the /dev/serial0 port isn't enabled (read above) or the Pi console is still connected to the serial port (resulting in double read/writes to the serial port), also read above how to fix this.

-Some people have unknown raspberry pi versions, mainly because of of the overclock/warranyt bit has been triggered.
-This tool can't identify your Pi version so you need to specify it manually.
+Some people have unknown raspberry pi versions, mainly because of of the overclock/warranty bit has been triggered.
+This tool can't identify your Pi version because of this so you need to specify it manually.

 If you still can't figure out what is going wrong try the command with the `--output-level DEBUG` flag set and head over to